 |CAS and CAD commands||These commands are developed to enhance the functionality of Redis strings.
 You can use the commands to implement simple and efficient distributed locks based on Redis.
 For more information, see Implement high-performance distributed locks by using TairString.|

 TairCpc is a data structure developed based on the compressed probability counting (CPC) sketch.
-It allows you to perform high-performance computing on sampled data with a small amount of memory.
+It allows you to perform high-performance computing on sampled data while using only a small amount of memory.

 The TairRoaring data structure is developed on top of Roaring bitmaps of Tair.
 TairRoaring uses two-level indexes and introduces multiple dynamic containers.
 TairRoaring also adopts optimization methods such as single instruction, multiple data (SIMD), vectorization, and popcount to provide less memory consumption and deliver higher computing efficiency for collections.

-TairSearch is a full-text search module developed in-house based on Redis modules instead of open-sourced search engine software libraries such as Lucene.
+TairSearch is a full-text search module developed in-house based on Redis modules instead of open source search engine software libraries such as Lucene.
 TairSearch uses query syntax that is similar to that of Elasticsearch.

-In addition to the preceding commands, ApsaraDB for Redis Enhanced Edition (Tair) instances also support the commands that are provided by Community Edition instances.
-For more information about commands that are supported by Community Edition instances, see Commands supported by ApsaraDB for Redis Community Edition.
+In addition to the commands of the preceding data structures, Enhanced Edition (Tair) instances support all commands provided by Community Edition instances.
+For more information, see Commands supported by ApsaraDB for Redis Community Edition.